-And I can tell you with 100% certainty that Wealthy Affiliate is WAY better than My Home Cash Club.
+And I can tell you with 100% certainty that Commission Academy is WAY better than My Home Cash Club.

 So it comes without saying that there is simply no way I’ll be recommending the My Home Cash Club system to you because as far as I’m concerned it’s just junk & it’ll just see you wasting your money.